-Pros: Testing the actual production system provides a true evaluation of the real world.
+For: Testing the actual production system provides a true evaluation of the real world.
 None of the assumptions included in laboratory assessments apply because the team is working with a live situation.
 The impact of an exploit will be physically evident.
 Therefore, the team does not have to extrapolate their findings to match the 'real' system.

-Cons: The risks associated with performing a cyber security ICS assessment on a production system are considerable.
+Against: The risks associated with performing a cyber security ICS assessment on a production system are considerable.
 For example, the assessment team's activities could cause the ICS to crash or enter unknown states.
 These disruptions could be costly and even harm property and persons.
 The team will, therefore, be granted limited access to the ICS and the testing will proceed slowly and cautiously, because there is a large amount of precaution and oversight for this situation.
 The team should obtain specific permission for each testing activity before it is initiated.

-The asset owner will need to provide the team with access to network span ports so the team can passively view production traffic.
+- Resources and prerequisites for testing: The asset owner will need to provide the team with access to network span ports so the team can passively view production traffic.
 The team will need authorisation to be near and operate on the production ICS.
 All the testing activities should be closely correlated with the ICS administrator to ensure the process remains functional.
-The asset owner will ultimately have to understand and accept the risks of testing on the production ICS.

-The potential for disrupting the ICS is great.
-The team's activities should, therefore, be mostly passive, such as monitoring traffic and events, as opposed to manipulating a data stream.
+The asset owner will ultimately have to understand and accept the risks of testing on the production ICS. - Potential impact of the testing: The potential for disrupting the ICS is great.
+The team's activities should therefore be mostly passive, e.g. monitoring traffic and events, as opposed to manipulating a data stream.
 If the team wants to test an attack vector, they should work with the ICS administrator to see whether the target component can be temporarily isolated from the production system.
-If the answer to this question is no, then this attack vector should be left until the answer becomes yes.

-The team will be more restricted in what they are able to test on a production ICS.
+If the answer to this question is no, then this attack vector should be left until the answer becomes yes. - Description of the types of results to expect: The team will be more restricted in what they are able to test on a production ICS.
 Therefore, the results of this assessment will include an evaluation of the protections that limit an attacker from gaining access to the ICS.
 For example, the team may evaluate the electronic perimeter of the ICS and provide feedback on how this important boundary can be strengthened.
-The team also may spend time looking at functional aspects of the ICS such as the patching procedure and replication mechanisms.

-The team should be able to provide a good analysis of the protections that limit an attacker from reaching the ICS.
+The team also may spend time looking at functional aspects of the ICS such as the patching procedure and replication mechanisms. - Level of security assurance to expect: The team should be able to provide a good analysis of the protections that limit an attacker from reaching the ICS.
 However, the team will not be able to test much of the ICS because this testing could cause the system to crash.
-The information provided by the team will be valuable, but the focus will be one layer above the ICS processes and equipment.

-The team may have previously evaluated a given ICS in the laboratory and is now performing an onsite assessment to validate the attack scenarios established in the laboratory.
+The information provided by the team will be valuable, but the focus will be one layer above the ICS processes and equipment. - Example: The team may have previously evaluated a given ICS in the laboratory and is now performing an onsite assessment to validate the attack scenarios established in the laboratory.
 In this case, the team will try to establish how an attacker could reach the vulnerabilities discovered in the laboratory given the infrastructure (network layout, firewall rules, etc.) at the location.